Mental health issues can happen to anyone at any time. For help and advice for you or someone you know, there are two options to choose from:

 2. Refer yourself for support

-- A local organisation that provides talking therapies as part of the NHS programme 'Improving Access to Psychological Therapies' (IAPT) – see a list of these organisations by area.
+- A local organisation that provides talking therapies as part of the NHS programme 'Improving Access to Psychological Therapies' (IAPT) – These services provide one-to-one, group based and online talking therapies as well as self help resources.
+See a list of these organisations by area.

 - Community Connections Surrey – The services here can be used by anyone interested in receiving support for emotional wellbeing.
 Included is one-to-one support, as well as group support for things like depression, eating disorders, and bi-polar disorder.